hpkewg/hpke-pq/draft-barnes-hpke-pq.md

 This section defines HPKE KDFs for three eXtendable Output Functions (XOF) based on Keccak.
-SHAKE is defined as part of the SHA-3 specification {{FIPS202}}, and the related TurboSHAKE and KangarooTwelve XOFs are a defined in
+SHAKE is defined as part of the SHA-3 specification {{FIPS202}}, and the related TurboSHAKE XOFs is defined in {{!I-D.irtf-cfrg-kangarootwelve}}.
-{{!I-D.irtf-cfrg-kangarootwelve}}.

 The `Nh` values for the KDFs defined in this section are listed in
 {{kdfid-values}}.
 The `Derive()` functions for each XOF are as follows, where